 Before You Begin:

 In order to access the Rosalynn Carter Fellowships for Mental Health Journalism application, you must establish a user account.
 You will be prompted to create a user name and password, and provide a valid email address.
 Your user account will give you the option to save and continue your application at a later date, as well as check the status of your applicant file after your application has been submitted.
 Please be aware that once you submit your application, you will be unable to do any additional editing.

 - Essay: An informal essay (1000 words or less) for the fellowship and a description of your project (uploaded as a PDF).

 - Resume: Your resume must be submitted (uploaded as a PDF).
 Please include a list of representative publications, memberships in professional organizations, major journalism prizes and/or awards and year awarded.

 - Three work samples: Three samples of your professional work (uploaded as a PDF).
 At least one of the samples should be in the media form proposed for your project.
 Do not submit an item that cannot be replaced.
 Materials cannot be returned.
 Please note that it is not required for the work samples submitted to be mental health pieces.

 - Articles should be in the original format published or scans of the originals.
 If the project link remains active, you may go ahead and place the link on a PDF document for upload.

-- For audio samples, you may upload a .mp3.
+- For audio samples, you may upload .mp3 files.
 File sizes must be no larger than 40MB.

-- For video samples, files must be uploaded to YouTube, Vimeo, or other web video platform.
-Next, please create a PDF document where you will place the links with the links to your videos.
+- For video samples, files must be uploaded to YouTube, Vimeo, or another web video platform.
+Next, please create a PDF document with the links to your videos.
 Upload the PDF document as a work sample.

 - One letter of Support: